sadia-Iqbal6/sadia-iqbal6/README.md

 # 👋 Hi, I’m Sadia Iqbal

 I am a CS sophomore at Rutgers University.
-I have experience with Java from CS111 and CS112, and I am learning C through Computer Architecture.
+I have experience with Java from CS111 and CS112, and I have experience with C through Computer Architecture.
 I am interested in software engineering and developing, data structures & algorithms.
-Check out my Java projects from Intro to CS and Data Structures!
+Check out my Java and C projects from Intro to CS, Data Structures, and Computer Architecture!